nmsa/tma-framework-m/development/server/README.md

 For testing the validation of json files with schema, there is a script that injects some json files that have correct structure and others with some errors.

 That script is located in `test/testing-json-format/testing-json-format.sh`.
-Before running the script, check if the service is available on the endpoint of the defined in the file.
+Before running the script, check if the service is available.
 You can do that by running the following command:
 ```sh
 kubectl describe service monitor-server
 ```